Cyclical vomiting syndrome

 The child is completely well in between these episodes.

-In adults, this condition is suspected when you have had three or more vomiting episodes in the previous year which have been very similar in nature.
+In adults, this condition is suspected when there have been three or more vomiting episodes in the previous year which have been very similar in nature.

 Further investigations may include blood and urine tests.
 An ultrasound scan or a gastroscopy may be undertaken for some people.
-A gastroscopy is a test in which a thin, flexible telescope is passed down your gullet (oesophagus) into your stomach.
+A gastroscopy is a test in which a thin, flexible telescope is passed down the oesophagus into the stomach.

-The treatment depends on the frequency and severity of your symptoms.
-If you have any warning that an episode is going to start, in the prodromal phase, it can be very useful to take treatment early to prevent an episode actually occurring.
+The treatment depends on the frequency and severity of the symptoms.
+Some are aware that an episode is going to start; the prodromal phase acts as a warning.
+It can be very useful to take treatment early to prevent an episode actually occurring.

 Commonly a combination of medication is given.
 Medicine that helps to reduce feeling sick (nausea) and being sick (vomiting) and painkillers are often given.
 Sometimes certain medicines that are used for treating migraines can work really well.

-If the nausea and vomiting are very severe and you also become lacking in fluid in the body (dehydrated), you may need to be treated in hospital.
-Fluids and also medicines can be given via a drip directly into one of your veins until you start to feel better.
+If the nausea and vomiting are very severe and cause dehydration, hospital treatment is sometimes needed.
+Fluids and medicines can be given via a drip directly into a veins until the symptoms settle.

 Preventing cyclical vomiting syndrome episodes